National Emergency Management Organization (Belize)

-The National Emergency Management Organization (NEMO) is a Belizean national agency for the national response towards hurricanes and floods.
+The National Emergency Management Organization (NEMO) is a Belizean national agency to coordinate the national response towards hurricanes and floods.

 Organization

 NEMO receives 250,000 Belize dollars from the Ministry of Finance.
 In the instance of a natural disaster, NEMO would apply for an allocation from the Ministry of Finance.
 Leadership in NEMO lies in the Cabinet and Prime Minister of Belize.

 History

 NEMO was established as a result of the Disaster Preparedness and Response Act in response to the devastation caused by Hurricane Mitch.

 In 2024, NEMO received part of a $1.26 million USD grant from the Caribbean Development Bank allowing the organization increase capacity.

 On 5 March 2025, NEMO opened a new office in Belmopan.